CoffeeeAtNight/CoffeeeAtNight/README.md

 <h1 align="center">Hi 👋, I'm CoffeeeAtNight</h1>
-<h3 align="center">A passionate Fullstack Software Developer, Web-Developer and hardware enthusiast</h3>
+<h3 align="center">A passionate Fullstack Software Developer, Cloud Engineer and hardware enthusiast</h3>

 - 🔭 I’m currently working on **an IOT Voice Assistant, communicating over a self-made protocol named AVTP built on top off TCP written in Rust and Go using LLM to answer questions**
 - 👯 I’m looking to collaborate on **C++ or Rust related Open-Source Projects**